nzkelvin/nzkelvin.github.io/_posts/2019-12-17-ocr-id-card-detection-in-d365-native-app.markdown

 # Aliyun ID Card OCR endpoints
 'Yun' means cloud in Chinese.

 So Alibaba Cloud has off-the-shelf web APIs for OCR processing Chinese nation ID card.
-Here is a

-The [Aliyun ID Card OCR endpoint documentation](https://market.aliyun.com/products/57124001/cmapi010401.html?spm=5176.mktshop1334330.1.2.3f0664e1rkxaq2#sku=yuncode440100000) can be better.
-At least, the error codes definition section is empty.
+It works, but the [Aliyun ID Card OCR endpoint documentation](https://market.aliyun.com/products/57124001/cmapi010401.html?spm=5176.mktshop1334330.1.2.3f0664e1rkxaq2#sku=yuncode440100000) can be better.
+At least, the error codes definition section should be empty.
 After poking around, I found [the error code documentation is on another page](https://help.aliyun.com/document_detail/95605.html).

 # Frontend
 ## Xrm.Device.captureImage
- The quality of a photo upload will affect the accuracy of a result directly.
-The key properties of a photo are size, rotation, angle, focus, lighting.
+ The quality of a photo upload will affect the accuracy of the result directly.
+The key properties of a photo are size, rotation, angle, focus and lighting.
 For example, I had much better OCR results after increase the image size by 10%.

 ``` javascript
 // The imageOptions settings below worked really well.